junaidaslam2006/junaidaslam2006/README.md

 # Welcome to My GitHub Profile

-👨‍💻 I'm a passionate software developer currently in the **learning phase** 🚀.
+👨‍💻 I want to be a passionate software developer currently in the **learning phase** 🚀.
 I am exploring both **frontend** and **backend** technologies, as well as **databases**.

 ### My Tech Stack